jilljenn/jjv.ie/software.md

 Pros:

+- Perfect for video calls
 - Free software
 - No need to install anything if you have the right browser (not Safari)
+- Can record calls (into DropBox)
+- Can livestream (to YouTube, for example)
-- It is supposedly easy to set up your own server (I never tried though)
+- It is supposedly easy to set up your own server (I didn't try yet though)
-- Can actually record calls into DropBox
-- Can livestream to YouTube

 Cons:

-- Need to install the Jitsi app on smartphones and tablets
+- Need to install the Jitsi app on smartphones
-- Need Chrome if you want to share your screen because Firefox does not work well
+- For tablets, the Jitsi app is better although it works almost fully on Chrome
+- No moderation: we can mute everyone but they can put back their mic
+- (Can we share our screen on Firefox now?
+Or only Chrome?)
-- They are not always E2E encrypted (for example, group conferencing), while Apple's FaceTime is
+- WebRTC is not suitable for end-to-end encryption for more than 2 people (group conferencing), while Apple's FaceTime is

+### BigBlueButton

+Pros:

+- Perfect for lessons, conferences, reading groups
+- Works like a charm
+- Free software
+- People can join a room with mic or listen-only
+- There is a chat *and* collaborative note-taking
+- Many moderation rights, many features, simple to use
+- A pointer is available for highlighting the presenter's slides
+- The presenter or the audience can annotate the slides!
+And it can be part of the recording
+- Recordings are amazing: we can click on a slide and the recording will jump to that slide

+Cons:

+- Some disconnections can happen
+- Have your sysadmin install an instance (it's nontrivial, I was told)
+- Some people under Firefox couldn't share their screen (it may be okay now)
+- (I don't know yet if it is secure in any way)

 ### Zoom